knocklabs/knock-swift/README.md

 * You should update the version in a couple of places:
 	* in the file `Sources/KnockAPI.swift`: `clientVersion = "..."`
-	* in the file `Knock.podspec`: `‌spec.version = "..."`
+	* in the file `Knock.podspec`: `spec.version = "..."`
 	* in this `README.md`, in the installation instructions for all the package managers
-	* in git, add a tag, preferably to the commit that includes both previous changes
+	* in git, add a tag, preferably to the commit that includes this previous changes